Bug #9485

 Although I've marked the issue as verified, I did not actually get to reproduce it.
 I meant to a number of times using the procedure you provided but did not.
 My mistake.

-#30 Updated by Samuel Just over 8 years ago
+Updated by Samuel Just about 9 years ago